blog image

 Just getting information into legacy tools can be a challenge.
 Automated data integration might not be possible.
 Manual processes are time consuming and can mean mistakes.

-When data lands in silos or standalone applications it can become stale.
+When data lands in silos or stand-alone applications it can become stale.
 Teams might not have the most appropriate tools to analyze it.
-But worst of all, changes and insights can be locked into individual departments and not shared with the organization at large.
+Worst of all, changes and insights may be locked in individual departments and not shared with the organization at large.
 This undermines efficiency, and the reliability of forecasts.

-Demand forecasters and sales teams alike can use cutting edge AI to analyze and model data, producing more accurate forecasts, gauging the impact of trade spend, and unlocking opportunities for innovation or growth.
+Demand forecasters and sales teams alike can use cutting-edge AI to analyze and model data.
+It will enable them to produce more accurate forecasts, gauge the impact of trade spend, and unlock opportunities for innovation or growth.
 Marketing teams can ensure their activities are aligned with sales teams’ programs and speed up the approval process.

-And RGM and finance specialists will benefit from a holistic view of the myriad of activities and programs their organization is running.
-This is in turn, will ensure that the drive towards sustainable growth is embedded in every fiber of the organization – and that all of these are pulling the same direction.
+RGM and finance specialists will gain a comprehensive view of the numerous activities and programs within their organization.
+This holistic perspective ensures that the pursuit of sustainable growth is embedded in every fiber of the organization – and that all of these are pulling in the same direction.

 Takeaways